A Copula Model for Non-Gaussian Multivariate Spatial Data: Introduction

 Some copula-based models have been proposed in the literature to model univariate spatial processes.
 One popular approach is to use vine copula models in which the joint distribution is constructed using bivariate linking copulas and from which different types of dependence structures can be obtained; see \cite{Kurowicka.Cooke2006} and \cite{Aas.Czado.ea2009} for details.
 The models using vine copulas have been applied to study climate, geology, radiation and other spatial data; see \cite{Graler.Pebesma2011}, \cite{Graler2014}, \cite{Erhardt.Czado.ea2014} and others.
 In these models, the dependence structure is selected based on the likelihood, making interpretability difficult.
 Moreover, likelihood estimation can be quite slow in high dimensions.

 Other copula models for univariate spatial data include copulas parameterized in terms of pairwise dependencies, for instance a v-transformed copula of \cite{Bardossy.Li2008} and a chi-squared copula of \cite{Bardossy2006}.
 These copulas are constructed by using a non-monotonic transformation of multivariate normal variables.
-As such, they cannot handle tail dependence.
+As such, they cannot be used for modeling tail dependence.
 Moreover, the likelihood function has no simple form and obtaining parameter estimates in these models is a difficult task.
-Recently, \cite{Krupskii.Huser.ea2015} proposed a factor copula model for spatial data that allows tail dependence and reflection asymmetry to be modeled.
+Recently, \cite{Krupskii.Huser.ea2016} proposed a factor copula model for spatial data that allows tail dependence and reflection asymmetry to be modeled.
 Likelihood estimates in that model can be obtained quite easily with some choice of the common factor, even if the number of locations is fairly large.
-However, to the best of our knowledge, flexible copula models have not yet been studied for multivariate spatial data with replicates, i.e., when there are several variables repeatedly measured at different locations.
+However, to the best of our knowledge, flexible copula models have not yet been studied for multivariate spatial data with replicates, i.e., when there are several variables and spatial locations and each variable is repeatedly measured at each spatial location.

-In this paper, we extend the approach of \cite{Krupskii.Huser.ea2015} and propose a model for stationary spatial data that combines the flexibility of a copula modeling approach, the interpretability of LMC, and the tractability of the Gaussian copula in high dimensions.
+In this paper, we extend the approach of \cite{Krupskii.Huser.ea2016} and propose a model for stationary spatial processes that combines the flexibility of a copula modeling approach, the interpretability of the LMC, and the tractability of the normal copula in high dimensions.
 The model and the corresponding copula are based on the following multivariate random process:

+where $Z_i(\ss)$ are cross-correlated Gaussian processes, $\alpha_{i0}^U, \alpha_i^U, \alpha_{i0}^L, \alpha_i^L \geq 0$ for identifiability and $\ee_{i}^U,\ee_{i}^L,\ee_0^U,\ee_0^L \sim \mathrm{Exp}(1)$ are independent common factors with unit exponential distribution that do not depend on the spatial location, $s$.
+This model can therefore be suitable for modeling spatial data in a small domain when some common factors affect the joint dependence of the variables.
+One example is data collected by weather stations from a small region subject to common weather conditions.